What are lice?

 It’s the call from the school nurse that no parent likes to hear: “Your child has head lice.”
-The Centers for Disease Control and Prevention (CDC) estimates that 6 to 12 million children under the age of 11 become infested with head lice every year.
+It is estimated that 6 to 12 million children under the age of 11 become infested with head lice every year.
 Though head lice are not exclusively a childhood ailment, the majority of people affected by head lice are young.

 Three forms of head lice exist: nits, nymphs, and mature adults.
 Nits are lice eggs that attach to the hair shaft and usually hatch within a week.
 The microscopic eggs are easy to mistake for dandruff or residue from hair styling products.

-Once the eggs hatch, lice are known as nymphs, an immature form of the parasite that is gray-ish tan in color.
-After nine to 12 days, the nymphs mature into adults.
-The average size of an adult louse is still tiny, at 2 to 3 mm or about the size of a sesame seed.
+Once the eggs hatch, lice are known as nymphs, an immature form of the parasite that is grayish tan in color.
+After nine to 12 days the nymphs mature into adults, the average size of which is roughly 2–3 millimeters, or about the size of a sesame seed.